Rocío Dúrcal: Illness and death

-In 2001, after recording Entre Tangos y Mariachi, Dúrcal was diagnosed with uterine cancer.
-She ceased touring while undergoing medical treatment and resumed in 2002.
-In 2003, from Spain, she collaborated with the Mexican singer Julio Preciado for a duet in the song "Si Nos Dejan" included in his album Que Me Siga La Tambora.
+In 2001, after recording her album Entre Tangos y Mariachi, Dúrcal was diagnosed with uterine cancer.
+Dúrcal canceled her tours while undergoing medical treatment, and resumed touring in 2002.
+In 2003, from Spain, she collaborated with the Mexican singer Julio Preciado for a duet in the song "Si nos dejan" included in his album Que me siga la tambora.

 Rocío Dúrcal died on 25 March 2006 at the age of 61 from uterine cancer at her home in Torrelodones, Madrid.
-She was cremated and a portion of her ashes were scattered in Spain while the remainder of them were deposited into a crypt at Basilica of Our Lady of Guadalupe in Mexico City.
-After her husband Antonio Morales's death in 2014, a portion of his ashes were deposited next to her.
+She was cremated and a portion of her ashes were scattered in Spain while the remainder of her ashes were deposited into a crypt at Basilica of Our Lady of Guadalupe in Mexico City, the same place where years later a portion of the ashes from her husband Antonio Morales who died in 2014, were also deposited next to her.